 The US had never ratified the Geneva Protocols, but President Roosevelt considered poison gas a barbarous weapon.
 He had no intention of authorizing its use, much to the disappointment of the CWS.
 The American chemical weapons program only thrived because of fear of Japanese CW efforts.
 Newspapers often printed reports of Japanese use of CW against the Chinese, and Roosevelt issued stiff public warnings that if the Axis used poison gas on American troops, they could expect massive retaliation in kind.

 As noted earlier, the Japanese did apparently use CW in China before the outbreak of war in the Pacific, but the newspaper reports that appeared in America during the war are hard to take at face value.
 Chiang Kai-Shek wanted to encourage the Americans to continue to provide military assistance to the Chinese Nationalists, and stories of atrocities were an encouragement.
 Claiming the Japanese used gas to win battles also helped excuse Nationalist defeats.
-The Chinese Communists would later carry on such accusations against the Japanese, but the Chinese Communists also made similar and clearly false accusations against the Americans during the later war in Korea.

 * With so much gas stockpiled, accidents were likely to happen.
 On 2 December 1943, the merchantman SS JOHN HARVEY was waiting its turn to be unloaded at the harbor of Bari in southern Italy.
 Unknown to almost everyone, JOHN HARVEY was carrying 2,000 45 kilogram (100 pound) bombs full of mustard gas.
 Even most of the JOHN HARVEY's crew did not know about the gas bombs.